revised QVI diff

 For more information or to follow her results www.ironmanarizona.com

-Of course, she be wearing her CEP athletic compression socks from www.compressionsocks.pro.
+Of course, she was wearing her CEP athletic compression socks from www.compressionsocks.pro.
 Graduated compression socks has left the realm of exclusively medical theraputics to an indespenible tool for the eltite athlete.
 The days of wearing socks “solely” to protect feet from blistering are over.
 CEP compression sportsocks are the first truly functional compression sport socks with a patented pressure flow technology that provide a scientifically proven increase in blood circulation and a consequent increase in performance.
 In addition to blister prevention, CEP socks provide more oxygen, more energy, an improved metabolization of lactic acid, and faster recovery so you can return to training quicker than ever.
 Several studies have shown they significantly impact performance and recovery.
 To read more -

 QVI goes INTERNATIONAL !